danielsaidi/TagKit/Sources/TagKit/TagKit.docc/TagKit.md

 TagKit is a Swift SDK that makes it easy to work with tags and slugified strings in `Swift` and `SwiftUI`.

-You can slug and tag any type and customize the slug format, and use the built-in views to list and edit tags with minimum effort.
+You can slug and tag any type, customize the slug format, and use the built-in views to list and edit tags with ease.